Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels

 If now $M$ is a thick wall in $A$, we write $D_1, D_2$ the half-apartments in $A$ limited by $M$.
 By \cite[2.9]{Ru-10} there is a third half-apartment $D_3$ in $\shi$ limited by $M$ such that for $i\not=j$, $D_i\cap D_j=M$ and $D_i\cup D_j$ is an apartment $A_{ij}$.
 By (M4) applied to a sector-panel-germ $\g F$ in $M$ and a sector-germ in $D_i$ (dominating the opposite in $M$ of $\g F$) there exists $g_{ijk}\in G$ with $g_{ijk}.A_{ij}=A_{ik}$ (where $\{1,2,3\}=\{i,j,k\}$).
 Now $A=A_{12}$ and $g_{142}.g_{231}.g_{123}$ (where $D_4=g_{231}.D_1$) stabilizes $A$ and exchanges $D_1$ and $D_2$: it is the reflection with respect to $M$. \end{proof}

 {\bf2)} Let $\shi$ and $G$ be as in the lemma.
-Then $G$ acts nicely on the twin buildings $\shi^{\pm{}\infty}$ and we saw in \cite[3.8]{Ru-10} following \cite{T-92a}, that $G$ is often endowed with a RGD system.
+Then $G$ acts "nicely" (in particular strongly transitively) on the twin buildings $\shi^{\pm{}\infty}$ and we saw in \cite[3.8]{Ru-10} following \cite{T-92a}, that $G$ is often endowed with a RGD system.

-{\bf3)} Suppose $G$ endowed with a root group datum such that the corresponding twin buildings $\SHI^{vc}_\pm{}$ are identified with $\shi^{\pm{}\infty}$, in particular $G$ acts via positive, type-preserving automorphisms.
+{\bf3)} Suppose $G$ endowed with a generating root group datum such that the corresponding twin buildings $\SHI^{vc}_\pm{}$ are identified $G-$equivariantly with $\shi^{\pm{}\infty}$, in particular $G$ acts via positive, vectorial-type-preserving automorphisms.
 Then the action of $G$ on the affine buildings $\shi(\g F^\infty)$ (for $\g F^\infty$ a panel in $\shi^{\pm{}\infty}$) should endow the root group datum with a valuation as in the classical case \cite[4.12]{Ru-10}.

 {\bf4)} Suppose now the existence of a valuation of the root group datum which gives the affine buildings $\shi(F^v)$ on which $P(F^v)$ acts through $P(F^v)/U(F^v)$ (for any spherical vectorial facet $F^v$).
 Then $\shi$ is constructed as in \ref{3.1} with a family $\shq=(Q(x))_{x\in\A}$ of parahorics.
 We define also $\shq$ on $\overline\A^e_{sph}$ by the action of $G$ on the buildings $\shi(F^v)$.
 Let's look to the properties satisfied by $\shq$: